Porto, Portugal – Panorama With The Ponte De Luis I And The River Douro

 Unusual Seaside Art Object In The Distance

-A nice stroll along the beach followed by a walk in the park and my time in Porto is over.
+A stroll along the beach followed by a walk in the park, and my time in Porto is over.

 The City’s New Archway

-On a happier note, this is a new shop that looks like an old shop where they make the most delightful interpretations of the famed Portuguese fishcakes.
+On a happier note, this brand new shop that looks like a very old shop where they make the most delightful interpretations of the famed Portuguese fishcakes.
 The twist is that there is a delicious quality Portuguese cheese in the middle.
-Picture is a joyous young lady making my favorite local comestible with a big smile in her steampunk workshop.
+In the picture is a joyous young lady making my favorite local comestible with a big smile on her face in her steampunk workshop.
 The place churns out an inordinate amount of these cheesy treats as she is merely there for photo ops, and to stimulate business.
 I suspect there a number of people in the back slaving away.
 I went back many times, and the girls in the workshop never lost their dazzling smiles.

 Belém and the Jerónimos Monastery